awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is-flow-gen.md

-# General AWS Elemental MediaPackage Processing Flow<a name="what-is-flow-gen"></a>
+# General AWS Elemental MediaPackage Live Processing Flow<a name="what-is-flow-gen"></a>

-Here is the general processing flow for AWS Elemental MediaPackage:
+Here is the general processing flow for live content in AWS Elemental MediaPackage:

 1. An upstream encoder \(such as AWS Elemental MediaLive\) sends an HLS live stream with digest authentication over WebDAV to the AWS Elemental MediaPackage channel input URL, and includes the channel's access credentials \(as supplied in MediaPackage\)\.
 If you're using input redundancy, the encoder sends two identical HLS live streams to MediaPackage, one to each input URL on the channel\.
 MediaPackage uses the stream from one input URL as the source content\.
 If MediaPackage stops receiving content on the active input URL, it automatically switches to the other input URL for source content\.
 Additionally, AWS scales resources up and down to handle the incoming traffic\.

-   For more information, see [Input Redundancy AWS Elemental MediaPackage Processing Flow](what-is-flow-ir.md)\.
+   For more information, see [Live Input Redundancy AWS Elemental MediaPackage Processing Flow](what-is-flow-ir.md)\.

 1. A downstream device requests content from AWS Elemental MediaPackage through the endpoint output URL\.
 A downstream device is either a video player or a content distribution network \(CDN\)\.
 The output URL is associated with an endpoint for a specific streaming format \(either Apple HLS, DASH\-ISO, CMAF, or Microsoft Smooth Streaming\)\.